 18 Walking by the sea of Galilee, he saw two brothers: Simon, who is called Peter, and Andrew, his brother, casting a net into the sea, for they were fishermen.
 19 He said to them, “Come, follow me, and I will make you fishers of men.”

 20 They immediately left their nets and followed him.
 21 Going on from there, he saw two other brothers, James the son of Zebedee, and John his brother, in the boat with Zebedee their father, mending their nets.
 He called them.
 22 They immediately left the boat and their father, and followed him.

 Jesus Heals the Sick and Afflicted

-23 Jesus went about in all Galilee, teaching in their synagogues, preaching the Good News of the Kingdom, and healing every disease and every sickness among the people.
+23 Jesus went around all of Galilee, teaching in their synagogues, preaching the Gospel of the Kingdom, and healing every disease and every sickness among the people.

 24 The report about him went out into all Syria.
 They brought to him all who were sick, afflicted with various diseases and torments, possessed with demons, epileptics, and paralytics; and he healed them.
 25 Great multitudes from Galilee, Decapolis, Jerusalem, Judea and from beyond the Jordan followed him.